ye-olde-jack/NFG/Secrets/S7 Notes (179 + Intro).md

 		- Eldrick Runeweaver: Opposing Falling Fire as Adversaries, Cautious of Silver Order.
 		- Spencer D. Kramer: Opposing everyone, maybe even himself.
 		- Elias Drexel: Opposing Queen's Men.
-		- Amari/Queen of Thieves: Opposing Hooded Lanterns.
+		- Amiri/Queen of Thieves: Opposing Hooded Lanterns.
 		- Theodore Marshall: Cautious of Falling Fire, indifferent or earnest to most others.
 	- For each NPC, determine whether or not there is a faction that exists for us and our characters to interact with.
 		- **Completed**.
-- # Step 3: World Events (Done: Vids bulleted below are extra)
+- # Step 3: World Events (IP)
 	- Dungeon Coach DC 20 Video.
 	- Matt Colville video on on making towns.
 	Keeping the rest of the world on Drakkenheim alive:
 	- Determine some major events that would be significant or interesting to some of our characters going on in Drakkenheim overall. <>indicates freely learned about.
-		- Drakkenheim Rumor: **Rumors that a man with seven eyes tends to the sick in an old water treatment facility.
-Some say people have even come away from it without the touch of contamination.**
-		- <>Emberwood: **Knight Captain Theodore Marshal apparently leading forces within Camp Dawn on strenuous training sequence, ensuring they are prepared for anything to come.**
-			- Can be found out on DC 13-15 check of some kind: Was apparently requested to stay there by Ophelia Reed in turn to his own request for her to .
-		- Newspaper: **The name of Eldrick Runeweaver, current lead of the Amethyst Academy once again thanked as personally present for the receiving of Mageborn from Elyria.
-A recent discovery of multiple mageborn has lead to a successful validation for the Edicts of Lumen as the children get handed over to representatives of the Amethyst Academy.**
-			- The children are all coming from a cult that got busted and murdered but that's way less public.
-Some kinda DC can get that info.
-		- Newspaper: Trade relations with the nearing continent of Kislev are booming in this post-war era.
-		- <>Newspaper: Come May of 1915, the next Caspian Kingsmoot will occur.
-Some families and a variety of kingdoms within Caspia are already settling into gear for this.
-		- <>Emberwood: raucous tension from prior day that was heard about in the Chapel of Saint Ardenna actually turned out to be an overzealous lighting of the newly installed brazier at the Chapel.
-			- Rumors are around the town for what that really might be.
-			- DC 13-14 check reveals that Nathaniel Flint was seen talking to the local newspaper reporter.
-(NPC from Rupert's backstory, **read grey book.**)
-		- Drakkenheim: Recent efforts to establish small parties to recover those lost wandering the streets of Drakkenheim for one reason or another have been reestablished.
-Joint effort broached between Silver Order and Hooded Lanterns of this fact.
-		- <>Drakkenheim: A band of around two dozen attempted a pilgrimage on their own into the city during the Feast of the Faithful, it went quite poorly.
+		- Drakkenheim Rumor:
+		- <>Emberwood:
+		- Newspaper:
+		- Newspaper:
+		- <>Newspaper:
+		- <>Emberwood: Emma Crowe apparently used some of her dad's money in order to go get him a new set of gloves from the local tailor.
-			- Space for notes:
+		- Drakkenheim:
+		- <>Drakkenheim: **The Witchfires are getting more numerous lately...**
 	- Determine what day, season, year, etc. it currently is.
-		- Day is November 30th, 1914.
-Next day begins December 1st, 1914.
-9 days from that day, River will have another mission.
+		- Day is December 16th, 1914. **Rupert's Birthday**.
 	- Determine if there's some kind of special occasion or holiday occurring or approaching. maybe people are getting ready for or cleaning up after a holiday?
-		- People are cleaning up after the Feast.
-Most are going to be shaken from some of the recent events, but not a lot of people are stressing over it and took time to clear away from being near the Chapel as a result.
+		- Out of celebration for Rupert's birthday, Officer Yannick has thrown a little pow-wow at the Red Lion Hotel for a few people to celebrate "the day a damn champ was born, always believed in that guy" and is shilling out some money to hopefully welcome in a few new members to the Silver Order. **Another thing that happens is the McNamara family reaches out to Rupert, through a courier- who just says a portrait of Sariah was recently commissioned based off of a copy had at the real McNamara Manor 'the McNamanor' and is at the post office if he wants to get it.**
-- # Step 4: PCs current goals and plans (Done.)
+- # Step 4: PCs current goals and plans (IP.)
-	- Where is your character currently? **Mostly heading into Shepherd's Gate**
+	- Where is your character currently? **All getting ready to head to Reed Manor to fight Oscar Yoren.**
-		- Thalia is leaving Drakkenheim with the rest of the party, having just finished assisting in the eventful part the Rat's Nest Tavern and being told to head into the City by Flamekeeper Isaac.
-Ophelia Reed wants to keep some negative pressure on Thalia, which is represented by some potential mistrust from the rest of the people in Emberwood.
-She also just figured out some stuff about herself and her date of birth thanks to the Holiday Spirit and this will lead to another vision of the Crater (Minor Scene).
-		- Rupert is coming with the rest of the group out of Drakkenheim, having just survived near death as an ordeal after needing effort to have corralled a lot of the party during the Feast and kept up with some NPCs like Ophelia Reed and Isaac.
-Both these NPCs want him.
-He gets a scar from this.
-		- Dr. Mobius is attempting to get fireworks or firefly show together for the Feast to do some decent celebrating and call an appealing look to be cast on the academy.
-He is coming off of that recent near death in the Outer City and potentially has had an encounter with a spirit, depending on what the players want.
-		- Levi's in the middle of leaving the Outer City, exhausting a lot of his abilities along the way.
-He wants to learn some more about his contamination.
-		- Emile is heading back to Emberwood from the Rat's Nest tavern, having headed into the city after calming down multiple members of the Chapel post events during the Feast.
+		- Thalia just spent downtime fighting in the Dawn Duels, assisting at Hendrix Farm, and training with Syr Baldrum.
+		- Rupert just got done fighting in the Dawn Duels, going on patrol for the Silver Order during day shift, and giving a banger of a speech.
+		- Dr. Mobius finished doing some experimenting at the Amethyst Academy, performing crimes against humanity, and heading back for some more studies.
+		- Levi's made Erik Romero as a persona, done patrols as him.
+He also attended some personal workshop with River, and got his first Academy Ring.
+		- Emile is researching Oscar Yoren, researching Kramer, and just got done with Hendrix Farm cooking aid as well as securing a meeting between Silver Order and Hooded Lanterns- if not a day.
 	- What are they trying to get to or where are they trying to go?
 		- Thalia is trying to get to the Chapel and is there, wanting to train up her combat prowess, to secure that dog name alongside Honor, and to make it back home.
 Hanna is going to suggest Thalia uphold her values as she sees fit to, Honor is going to suggest some more reading options like a few passages from the Testament, and Flamekeeper Isaac is going to do some effort to reinforce stuff about monsters, surveying and sticking with the rest of the party, and so on.
 			- Minor scene with Isaac.